wagnerona/readme-generator/README.md

 ## Questions

-If you have any questions please contact me at wagnerolarco@gmail.com or if check me out on GitHub at https://github.com/wagnerona
+If you have any questions please contact me at wagnerolarco@gmail.com or check me out on GitHub at https://github.com/wagnerona

 ## License